anothervictimofsurvivalinstinct/youtube-dl-server/README.md

 1. Change necessaries in the docker-compose file such as storage location, ports and passwords
 2. build image to use locally: `docker build -t victim/youtube-dl-server:latest .`
 3. docker-compose up -d

+### Updating within the Docker container ###

+things break with youtube downloads so yt-dlp occassionally needs to be updated which you can do like so:

+1. Exec into the running container: `docker exec -it *container_name_you_used* /bin/bash`
+2. then update the python... stuff: `python3 -m pip install --upgrade -r requirements.txt`
+3. You may or may not have to restart the container but it's always good to do so anyway so you don't run into issues: `docker restart *container_name_you_used*`

 ## Having an issue?